 As the trash talk between the two sets of supporters escalated on social media in the buildup to the Open Cup showdown, a member of the fanbase dubbed the rivalry "Hell is Real" in honor of the sign, and the name caught on and stuck.

 And the match lived up to its name.
 On June 14, 2017 at Nippert Stadium, the USL side upset the Crew 1-0.
 Although they faced a lower-division side, Columbus rolled out a largely first-choice lineup, only to be stymied by Cincy in front of a raucous crowd of 30,160.
 While it was only one game, it was enough to set the tone — on the field and in the stands.

 Just getting started

-In a sport-rich state like Ohio, there are plenty of rivalries, the biggest being the annual interstate clash between Ohio State and Michigan in college football.
-But the NFL’s Cleveland Browns and Cincinnati Bengals play in the same division and MLB's Cincinnati Reds and Cleveland Indians vie for the Ohio Cup every year.
+The sport-rich state of Ohio sees its fair share of rivalries during the year: the annual interstate clash between Ohio State and Michigan in college football, the intra-division showdowns between the Cleveland Browns and Cincinnati Bengals in the NFL and the annual Ohio Cup between MLB's Cincinnati Reds and Cleveland Indians.

 When MLS welcomed Cincinnati to the league as an expansion team, it set the stage for a regular dose of rivalry showdowns of the soccer variety.